 If your client’s account has enough conversion data, utilize Google’s Data-driven attribution modeling.
 Data-driven attribution uses your client's account history to assign credit for conversions based on how consumers engage with various advertisements before becoming leads or customers.
 It analyzes the overall performance of the account's keywords, ads, and campaigns to create a model that is specific to that account.

-Want to see how they stack up against each other?
+Want to see how the conversion models stack up against each other?
 Log into your client’s account and use the Model Comparison Report to see the difference between the various attribution models.

 But always remember that these models only apply to activity within the Google ad campaign itself.
 If you want to see the complete customer journey, including the impact of paid search, organic, direct, social media, email, etc. you’ll need to look outside of Google Ads for that data.